rajarshiroydev/roomie_match/README.md

 # Whatsapp Chatbot for Finding and Adding Rental Rooms

-This is an AI whatsapp chatbot connected with mcp server that enable users to find, add, edit and delete rooms according to their liking all from a whatsapp chat window in natural language.
+This is an AI whatsapp chatbot connected with mcp server that enables users to find, add, edit and delete rental rooms from a whatsapp chat window in natural language.

 # Tools in Action